Skip to Content

 The landmark is home to 388 rooms, suites and private oceanfront villas.

-While at the Fairmont El San Juan, we stayed in an Oceanside Villa Terrace.
+While at the Fairmont El San Juan Hotel, we stayed in an Oceanside Villa Terrace.
 Our room was located on the ground floor with access to a private patio that led outside to the pool and beach area.
 While the air was humid outside, the room was comfortable, cool and spacious.
 Decorated with pleasing blues and neutrals, it was equipped with a comfortable king-sized bed, sitting area, whirlpool tub and double sinks.

 The hotel includes four pools with private cabanas, the El San Juan Beach Club, the Well & Being Spa and more than a dozen culinary and drink experiences and arts programs.